-In accordance with Ind AS 109, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss on the Financial assets and are initially measured at fair value with subsequent measurement at amortised cost e.g Trade receivables, Loan & Advances etc.
+In accordance with Ind AS 109, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss on the Financial assets and are initially.
+The Company follows is investigated assets and are initially.

 The Company follows 'simplified approach' for recognition of impairment loss allowance for trade receivables.